-On December 15, 2021, the Board of Directors adopted a new Audit Committee Charter that complies with the requirements of Nasdaq Listing Rule 5605(c)(1), and has established an Audit Committee, which operates under its Audit Committee Charter.
-The Company's Audit Committee consists of Leong Yew Poh, Michael Chan and Ng Eng Ho.
-Each member of the Audit Committee satisfies the "independence" requirements of Rule 5605(a)(2) of the Listing Rules of the Nasdaq Stock Market and meet the independence standards under Rule 10A-3 under the Exchange Act.
-Our Audit Committee financial expert is Michael Chan who qualifies as an "audit committee financial expert" within the meaning of the SEC Rule 10A-3 and possesses financial sophistication within the meaning of the Listing Rules of the Nasdaq Stock Market.
+On December 15, 2021, the Board of Directors adopted a new Audit Committee Charter that complies with the requirements of Nasdaq Listing Rule 5605(c) (1), and has established an Audit Committee, which operates under its Audit Committee Charter.
+The Company's Audit Committee consists of Yew Poh Leong, Michael Chan and Eng Ho Ng.
+Each member of the Audit Committee satisfies the "independence" requirements of Rule 5605(a)(2) of the Listing Rules of NASDAQ and meet the independence standards under Rule 10A-3 under the Exchange Act.
+Our Audit Committee financial expert is Michael Chan who qualifies as an "audit committee financial expert" within the meaning of the SEC Rule 10A-3 and possesses financial sophistication within the meaning of the Listing Rules of NASDAQ.
 The Audit Committee oversees our accounting and financial reporting processes and the audits of the financial statements of the Company.
 The Audit Committee is responsible for, among other things: